FlamingWater35/NotesApp/README.md

 # Notes App

-A Material 3 note keeping app made with Flutter.
+A Material 3 app for writing down notes.

 ## Features